LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[ACADEMIC-IMPERIALISM]] - Indian sociologist Claude Alvares talks about academic imperialism
 - [[ADAPT-CHANGE]] - No Title
 - [[ADAPT-CYCLES-A]] - adaptive cycles help us to understand how to transform our systems
-- [[AGRICULTURE-A]] - Summary of emissions of agriculture and livestock
+- [[AGRICULTURE-A]] - Summary of Emissions of Agriculture and Livestock
 - [[AI-CORPORATE-STANDARD]] - No Title
 - [[ALL]] - No Title
 - [[ANARCH-COUPLE-A]] - Kill the couple in your head
+- [[ANIMAL-AS-A-POLITICAL-CATEGORY]] - The "animal" as a political category
 - [[ANNUAL-REVIEW-FRAMEWORK]] - The Annual Review Framework: Questions to help cut the noise
 - [[APP-IDEA-A]] - An app for friends where we share intentions for the week and spontaneous trips
 - [[APP-IDEA-B]] - An app for different forms of communication: letters, short notices etc...